tj-actions/changed-files/README.md

 *   [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) support
 *   [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@3.3/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server) support.
 *   [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) support.
-*   List all files that have changed:
+*   List all files and directories that have changed:
     *   Between the current pull request branch and the last commit on the target branch.
     *   Between the current pull request branch and the fork point on the target branch.
     *   Between the last commit and the current pushed change.
     *   Between the last remote branch commit and the current HEAD.
-*   Restrict change detection to a subset of files:
+*   Restrict change detection to a subset of files and directories:
     *   Report on files that have at least one change.
     *   Using [Glob pattern](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet) matching.